Mauricio-Camilo/devops-bootcamp-m11-eks/README.md

 - Using the java-maven-app repository

-  For this project, the java-maven-app repository is used, specifically the jenkins-version branch.
+  For this project, the java-maven-app repository is used, specifically the jenkins-version branch (https://github.com/Mauricio-Camilo/java-maven-app/tree/jenkins-version).
 The Jenkinsfile in this branch contains the entire code internally and includes image versioning.

 1. Create Deployment and Service & Adjust Jenkinsfile